Amber Heard blames Johnny Depp’s teacup Yorkie for faeces found in their bed

 Ms Heard told the court that the dog had eaten Mr Depp’s marijuana as a puppy and had suffered bowel-control issues ever since.

-The dog would often share the bed with the couple, she said.
-They would often leave Boo in the bed as if they put the dog on the ground it
+Boo would often share the couple’s bed with them and they would often leave the dog in the bed as if they put it on the ground it would straight away go to the bathroom, she said.

-Ms Heard told the court that she and her friend were packing to go to Coachella music festival to celebrate her 30th birthday and had left Boo in the bed.
+That day, Ms Heard said that she and her friend were packing to go to Coachella music festival to celebrate her 30th birthday.

-She denied the accusation that she had claimed the incident was a “prank gone wrong”.

-“Absolutely not,” she said about the suggestion.
-“First of all I don’t think that’s funny.
-I don’t know what grown woman does.”
+She said that they had left Boo in the bed as they got ready, suggesting that the dog was responsible.

 Mr Depp previously testified that human faeces were left in the bed he shared with Ms Heard days after the couple had a fight back in 2016.